Get Schooled

 Note: Unfortunately, because FAFSA completion requires U.S. citizenship or eligible noncitizen status (like permanent residence), undocumented students and students without Social Security numbers are ineligible.
 However, your state may have its own aid application that you can complete instead.
 Check with your school counselor to see what options there are in your state.

-What forms of financial aid can I receive by filling out the FAFSA?
+What forms of financial aid can I potentially receive by filling out the FAFSA?

 • Grants: Eligibility for the Pell Grant is determined by completing the FAFSA.
 Completing the FAFSA is also a requirement for many state or institutional grants, like a grant from your college.
 Be sure to pay attention to state or college deadlines to remain eligible.